 Locate the file that you want to load from.
 From here, you have some extra options you can configure:

-Name: Name is the title that will appear in Network Analyst window.
+- Name: Name is the title that will appear in the Network Analyst window.

-But if you have any errors or unlocated points when you loaded your facilities than it will be shown in the symbology of your facilities layer in ArcGIS.
+But if you have any errors or unlocated points when you load your facilities then it will be shown in the symbology of your facilities layer in ArcGIS.